nsfm/dualsense-ts/README.md

 ### Getting input

-Interface with your controller using your preferred pattern - `dualsense-ts` supports synchronous state checks, plus callbacks, promises, and async iterators.

-#### Synchronously check the current state
+`dualsense-ts` provides a variety of interfaces for reading input:

-It's safe to read the current state of the `controller` at any time.
+- _Synchronous_: It's safe to read the current input state at any time.

 ```typescript
 // Buttons